 “What?”
 Denth asked.

 Jewels gestured at Vivenna.
-“He’s already a step ahead of us.
+“He’s a step ahead of us.
 Been tailing your princess here.
 She saw him watching her at the court.”

-“Damn!”
-Denth said, snapping a dueling blade into the sheath at his waist.
-“Damn, damn, damn!”
+“Colors!”
+Denth swore, snapping a dueling blade into the sheath at his waist.
+“Colors, colors, Colors!”

 “What?”
 Vivenna asked, shivering slightly.
 “Maybe it was just a coincidence.
 Maybe he was there to watch the court, like I was.”